 Since your diagnosis with type 2 diabetes, you've started making healthier choices.
-You're taking the stairs instead of the elevator, choosing an apple over a bag of chips.
+You've tried to stay active on the weekends and have added vegetables to every meal.
 But managing diabetes just isn't that simple.
 While you've gained a certain level of control, you're still in search of a better way to manage your disease.